 - Soap bar, which I loved.
 I used Castile olive oil soap at first, but after some time it made my hair a bit dry and I worried about alkaline pH of soap.
 I bought a pH balanced “cleaning piece” (they cannot call it soap because soap is alkaline by definition).
 My hair really liked it but I wasn’t crazy about the ingredients, so I bought Aleppo olive oil soap and used it only once per week, other days I used water only (I was washing my hair three times per week altogether).

-I was waiting for my hair to go through some crazy transition, but nothing much happened.
-I have noticed improvement, but I still considered it too dry and was fixing the situation with different oils.
-After awhile it made no sense to use the soap bar anymore, as not much has happened, so I quit that too and used only water for a month.
-My hair did not turn oily per se, it was still dry but started to feel coated.
-No surprise there, as I don’t have the water filter (hard water) and I am using oils from time to time.
+- Water only.
+As I was using soap bar, I was waiting for my hair to go through some crazy transition, but nothing much happened.
+I have noticed improvement, but I still considered it too dry.
+After awhile it made no sense to use the soap bar anymore, as not much has happened, so I quit that too and used only water.
+Water only has worked great for me since.